heckman/photos-server/README.md

 Photos](https://apps.apple.com/app/photos/id1584215428) application
 locally on your Mac.

-For instance, on my Mac,
+For instance, on my Mac, a request made to
 <http://photos.local/C725495D-7037-4E86-94B6-98EDFAE40AF4>
-will return the full-resolution version of this photo:
+will receive the full-resolution version of this photo:

 <p align="center">
 <img src="images/P1080279-600x1200.jpeg" alt="a raven" width="150">
 </p>

-And <http://photos.local/raven?open> will return a random photo of a raven and then open it in Apple photos.
+And <http://photos.local/raven?open> will serve a random photo of a raven and then open it in Apple photos.

 ## Usage

 ### Client

-Make a HTTP request to `http://127.0.63.30/\<query>[?open]`...
+Make a HTTP request to `http://photos.local/<query>[?open]`...

-- `127.0.63.30` can be replaced like a pretty name like `photos.local`, if defined in the hosts file.
+- Using `photos.local` as a host name requires editing the system's host file.
+  Other names can be used.
 (See [Naming the server](#Naming the server) for details.)
+  In any case, the server can be reached at `127.0.63.30`.
 - If `<query>` is a valid photo ID in Apple Photos, that photo will be returned.
 If it is not but looks like a UUID you'll get a _404_ error.
-- Otherwise, Apple Photos will perform a search for `<query>`, and of the results, a random photo will be returned.
+- Otherwise, Apple Photos will perform a search for `<query>` and, of the results, a random photo will be returned.
 Results will be limited to HEIC, HEIF, JPG, JPEG, TIFF, GIF and PNG files.
 (No RAW images or videos.)
 - If the search produces no valid results, you'll get a _404_.